-Co-morbid health conditions may also occur in people with rheumatoid arthritis.
+Co-morbid health conditions may also occur in people with RA.
 They are sometimes a direct consequence of the disease (for example, increased risk of lymphoma, skin cancer and osteoporosis) and sometimes a consequence of drug therapies.
 For example, glucocorticoid (steroid) drugs may cause osteopenia and osteoporosis, while immunosuppressive agents (e.g. methotrexate) may increase susceptibility to infections and malignancies.

 - Early identification and early medical management decreases the risk of extra-articular features and comorbid conditions

 - Physiotherapists regularly see patients’ skin and therefore should be particularly alert to skin cancers.
 Australia has the highest incidence of skin cancer in the world, and the incidence of skin cancer is greater in people with RA.
 The Cancer Council of Australia recommends that people at higher risk of skin cancer, e.g. people with RA, especially those on DMARDs or bDMARDs, have regular skin checks.

 - Physiotherapists prescribe and oversee exercise programs for people with RA.
 Consequently, they may be the first to notice changes in a patient's cardiopulmonary capacity and exercise tolerance.
 These changes may indicate cardiopulmonary or cardiovascular impairments that should be investigated by a medical practitioner.

 How do you recognise extra-articular features and co-morbidities associated with rheumatoid arthritis?

 The key to identifying extra-articular features is listening and looking .